 New Create a new Project.
 The name is entered, and common user settings are selected.
 Some of the User settings are stored with each project while others are applied to all projects; see the User Settings chapter for details.

-Delete The selected project.
+Delete the selected project.
 A confirmation prompt is displayed.
+The key also deletes.

 Rename Rename the selected project.

 Load Load the selected project.